Gazi2050/PackSmith/packsmith/README.md

 # 📦 PackSmith

-**A minimal library for building reusable JS/TS packages.Zero-config setup with built-in utilities to get you started instantly.**
+**A minimal library for building reusable JS/TS packages.
+Zero-config setup with built-in utilities to get you started instantly.**

 ## 🚀 Quick Start
 Create a new projects in seconds :